mjabali/DBOverWS/Readme.txt

 Typing an invalid or an email address not present in the database should return an alert popup with the 'Customer Not Found' message.

-If you have any questions, feel free to contact me at marcelo.jabali@kaazing.com
+If you have any questions, feel free to contact me at mqjabali [at] gmail [dot] com